Before the next pandemic, it’s time to regulate indoor air quality

 “Finally, we hope that it is accepted that not just this virus but all respiratory viruses and diseases likely go substantially or mostly through the air,” Jimenez says, “and we really need to up our game and consider cleaning indoor air, removing viruses, and providing air that doesn’t have pathogens as a priority for our societies, much like providing [clean] water has been a priority.”

-The researchers call for mandating monitors of indoor air quality, like by outfitting public spaces with CO2 sensors that display how much exhaled air is accumulating in a space.
-Ventilation and filtration systems should also be improved, with higher standards to remove airborne pathogens than the current standards, which were mostly set for parameters such as temperature, odor control, and energy use.
-Higher ventilation would come at the costs of higher energy bills, so a “pandemic mode” could also be added to buildings, Jimenez says.
-The normal mode would still offer more protection against respiratory diseases than currently exists, but a “pandemic mode” would ramp up ventilation up even more (but also increase energy use) if a disease was rampant.
+The researchers call for mandating monitors of indoor air quality, for instance by outfitting public spaces with CO2 sensors that display how much exhaled air is accumulating in a space.
+Ventilation and filtration systems should also be improved, with higher standards for removing airborne pathogens than the current standards, which were mostly set for parameters such as temperature, odor control, and energy use.
+Higher ventilation would come at the costs of higher energy bills, so a “pandemic mode” could be added to buildings, Jimenez says.
+The normal mode would still offer more protection against respiratory diseases than currently exists, but a “pandemic mode” would ramp up ventilation even more (but also increase energy use) if a disease was rampant.

 Retrofitting building systems or ensuring new buildings are up to such levels will come with an initial cost: estimates put it at around 1% of the initial construction costs.
 “People don’t want to do it if there’s no regulation because they’d rather save 1%,” Jimenez says.
 Instead, we’re paying for the cost of respiratory diseases—their added health care costs and productivity losses.
 Already, experts have estimated COVID-19 cost the global economy $1 trillion in 2020.
 In the U.S. alone, the flu has an annual economic burden of $11.2 billion.

 Echoing many other scientists, Jimenez says that the pandemic has put a spotlight on indoor air, a public health issue that has long gone ignored.
-Now, it’s an opportunity for that paradigm shift.
+Now, there’s an opportunity for that paradigm shift.
 The quality of indoor air has to become a priority, with technology and regulations to ensure that the air inside buildings is clean from colds, flus, and the next possible pandemic, “just as we expect,” the researchers write, “for the water coming out of our taps.”